Seriousattempts/RP3PLUS-TWRP/README.md

-# TWRP magisk boot.img made for the retroid pocket 3+
+# TWRP boot.img made for the retroid pocket 3+

 These files were created from hovatek's online twrp builder https://www.hovatek.com/twrpbuilder/ along with signing them with this github repository: https://github.com/skompc/retroid-pocket-3-plus-autoroot